Accomodation

 IBB network

-IBB is quite big community so one of the ways of searching for an apartment might be asking colleagues if they have a place to rent or know someone who is currently renting a room/flat.
+IBB is quite a big community, so one of the ways of searching for an apartment might be asking your colleagues if they have a place to rent or know someone who is currently renting a room/flat.
 Sometimes you can find an announcement on the board in the main hall or an e-mail sent to all community members.
-You can also do so, informing that you are searching for a flat, using one of the internal IBB e-mail distribution lists.
+You can also post your own announcement that you are searching for a flat, using one of the internal IBB e-mail distribution lists.